-Copper is commonly used as an indicator for global economic health due to its wide range of uses.
-Before you trade this popular market, it’s important to learn how to trade copper and decide which trading strategy you will use.
+Copper is a popular indicator for global economic health due to its wide range of uses across industries.
+Learn how to trade and invest in copper, and which strategy you’ll use.

 Copper is a red-coloured base metal, which is thought to be the first metal to be used by humans.
 Today it has a wide range of applications in industrial manufacturing and everyday items, including microwaves and heating systems.

-Copper, like silver and gold, is very ductile and conducts electricity, which makes it extremely useful.
-But unlike precious metals, copper is available in greater quantities, is cheaper and is not considered valuable enough to be used for currencies.
+Like silver and gold, copper is very ductile and conducts electricity, which makes it extremely useful.
+But unlike precious metals, copper is available in greater quantities, is cheaper and is not considered valuable enough to be used for currency.

 For example, as a large producing nation, Bolivia had significant sway over copper prices.
 This was evident in 2007, when the mining industry was nationalised and the supply chain was disrupted.
 The price of copper increased in response, as supply could no longer keep up with demand.

 Environmental crises can also slow down mining, such as earthquakes and landslides.
 For example, copper prices spiked to $2.45 per pound ($5405.00 per tonne) in 2015 when an earthquake struck Chile, the world’s top supplier of copper.